focal-lab/focal-website-2/content/positions/drone-ecology-traineeship/index.md

 For both trainees:

 - UCD undergraduate student in ecology, natural resource management, or related field
-- Coursework or practical experience in working with quantitative geospatial data, such as a GIS class
+- Coursework or practical experience working with quantitative data, such as a stats class
 - Strong quantitative and organizational skills

 For the trainee performing summer fieldwork: